Karmaz95/crimson/README.md

 ./crimson_recon "domain.com"

 ```
 * If you are interested in how this module works, I encourage you to study the source code.
-I tried to describe in the comments how the individual tools work.
+I tried to describe in the comments how the individual tools works.
-* Additionally, you can learn more by reading my article at [medium](https://karol-mazurek95.medium.com/automation-of-the-reconnaissance-phase-during-web-application-penetration-testing-i-574fd9dce53e)
+* Additionally, you can learn more about `crimson_recon` module by reading my article at [medium](https://karol-mazurek95.medium.com/automation-of-the-reconnaissance-phase-during-web-application-penetration-testing-i-574fd9dce53e)

 ##### :diamonds: Second module needs `subdomain name`.
 You can additionally put `authorization cookie` :diamonds:
 ```bash
 ./crimson_target -d "example.domain.com" -c "Cookie: auth1=123;"
 ```
+* If you are interested in how this module works, I encourage you to study the source code.
+I tried to describe in the comments how the individual tools works.
+* Additionally, you can learn more about `crimson_target` module by reading my article at [medium](https://karol-mazurek95.medium.com/automation-of-the-reconnaissance-phase-during-web-application-penetration-testing-ii-4336bd4ca73b?sk=ba289442112704cd71ac4a89e994fc8c)

 ##### :diamonds: Third module needs `subdomain name` with your `collaborator` and `vps ip`.
 You can additionally put `authorization cookie` :diamonds:
 ```bash
 ./crimson_exploit -D "example.domain.com" -c "Cookie: auth1=123;" -d "collaborator.com" -i "ip"